InstituteforDiseaseModeling/laser/sql_modeling/src/README.md

 We use sparklines on each timestep to visualize the prevalence in each node.
 This provides a very cheap and simple way of getting real-time spatial visualzation.

+The sims produce an output file called 'simulation_output.csv' with the values of Susceptibles, Infecteds, Recovereds, New Births, and New Deaths for each node and timestep.
+Visualizing that data is left as an exercise to the reader, though there are some pyplot-based utilities in the viz folder.